CLI Reference

 # Validate single manifest

-project-planton validate --manifest ops/resources/database.yaml
+project-planton validate -f ops/resources/database.yaml

 # With kustomize